 We’ve already touched on some of the benefits of using B2B data and what to look for in a B2B data supplier, but how and where exactly could this data be used to improve operations in your own business?

 - Sales teams – Sales teams are one branch of a business that has the potential to utilise B2B data the most.
-Generating leads using data sourced from a B2B provider can hugely optimise outbound sales.
+Generating leads using data sourced from a B2B data provider can hugely optimise outbound sales.
 Being able to search for companies and filter them out based on various financial or firmographic information can instantly provide sales teams with a list of potential clients to reach out to.
-This also works to impress potential clients by showing them you already understand their needs and current situation before getting in contact with them.
+This also impresses potential clients by showing them you understand their needs and current situation before contacting them.

 How DataGardener Can Help

-Here at DataGardener, we provide accurate and award-winning service for companies looking to find B2B data on UK businesses.
+Here at DataGardener, we provide accurate and award-winning service for companies seeking B2B data on UK businesses.
 DataGardener is the ecosystem that enables businesses to access 24 interconnected public and private corporate datasets to improve their business performance through advanced prospecting and effective financial risk management and analysis.
 Our business intelligence data can be seamlessly integrated into another system via modern API by the client or us.
-This corporate data can be used to streamline onboarding procedures, underwriting, prospecting and marketing.
-All you need to start is a goal, and DataGardener can help you achieve it.
+This corporate data can streamline onboarding procedures, underwriting, prospecting and marketing.
+All you need to start is a goal, and DataGardener, a B2B data supplier, can help you achieve it.